gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 	P: 1.7478e-27

 The last section (which may not fit too well on your screen) is a table summarizing all results.
-This is particularly useful when running `--rg` with more than two traits.
+This feature is a little silly when computing a single genetic correlation, but is a big time-saver when running `--rg` with more than two traits.
 The columns are p1 = trait 1, p2 = trait 2, rg = genetic correlation, se = standard error of rg, p = p-value for rg; h2_obs, h2_obs_se = observed scale h2 for trait 2 and standard error, h2_int, h2_int_se = single-trait LD Score regression intercept for trait 2 and standard error,  gcov_int, gcov_int_se = cross-trait LD Score regression intercept and standard error.

 	Summary of Genetic Correlation Results
 		              p1               p2     rg     se          p  h2_obs h2_obs_se  h2_int h2_int_se  gcov_int  gcov_int_se